ExtremeAddons/extreme_pbr_docs/docs/_build/html/_sources/material_override.rst.txt

+.. _material_override:

 Material Override
 ===================

 This tool is very similar to **Shader Overlay** described here: :ref:`shader_overlay` but it differs for its speed, because it uses the **Geometry Nodes** system to replace the materials of the selected objects.
+Material Override however unlike :ref:`shader_overlay` does not allow you to mix materials, but to replace them completely.

 Here an example of **Material Override** Panel in full functionality once activated: